Awannaphasch2016/PaperSummary/Transfer Graph neural Networks for Pnademic Forecasting.md

     * each country is represented as a graph
     * series of graph is created per tiem step
     * graph is directed
+    * nodes
+        * nodes represent the NUT2 regions.
+        * nodes features contains the number of cases for each one of the past n days in region u.
+            * we use the cases of multipel days instead of just the day before the predictionbecause case reporting is highly ireregular betwen days
     * edges
-        * edges are weighted
         * edges capture the mobility patterns.
+        * edges are weighted by mobility value.
         * self loop is allowed.
             * self loop = mobility behavior within the regions.
         * the mobility between regions are multiplied by the number of cases of regions for each time step
             * this provides a relative score expression how many infected individuals might have moved between nodes
             * using this, nodes can be interpreted as total cased of infected individuals
-        * number of days used to computer are smooth using serveral days of data because daily data is highly irregular
+            * [[re-written]] normalized by all population should be better than using number of population alone.
 * model
     * note: different models are trained for each value of T (time ahead to be predicted)
     * message passing neural network (MPNN)